pawelkruzynski/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_vmware_for_sap/guide.en-ca.md

 #### 4.2 - File systems

-To protect the file systems on which important SAP files are stored, a cost-effective solution can be deployed with a daily running of a script which copies the content of these sensible file systems to a Object Storage on OVHcloud.
+To protect the file systems on which important SAP files are stored, a cost-effective solution can be deployed with a daily running of a script which copies the content of these sensible file systems to an Object Storage on OVHcloud.

 With this solution, only the content of these sensible file systems is protected.
 In case of a loss of an entire virtual machine, a build from scratch should be done before performing the recovery of the content of the SAP file systems could be done.